Medicaid State Plan Amendments and Waiver Authority

 Medicaid beneficiaries should not be subject to work requirements.
 Waivers and SPAs that condition receipt of Medicaid on work, education, job search, volunteering, or any other activity are counter to the objective of the Medicaid statute.
 The statute describes that objective as “to furnish medical assistance on behalf of individuals whose income and resources are insufficient to meet the costs of necessary medical services.”

-If work requirements are imposed by a waiver or by a SPA, federal and state governments should ensure those work requirements or any personal incentive programs:
+If work requirements are imposed by a waiver or by an SPA, federal and state governments should ensure that the state is adequately prepared to implement the requirements.
+The state and federal government must also ensure those work requirements or any personal incentive programs:

 Integration of health care and LTSS